craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### of Physical Resistance
 A thick, dark grey, lightly carbonated potion used by adventurers or field medics as preventative medicine.

-After digestion, you gain G Bludgeoning, Slashing, and Piercing Damage Resistance.
+After digestion, you gain G Damage Resistance to Bludgeoning, Slashing, and Piercing damage.

 #### of Elemental Resistance
+A thick, iridescent, lightly carbonated potion used by adventurers or field medics as preventative medicine.

+After digestion, you gain G Damage Resistance to one of Acid, Fire, Cold, Thunder, or Lightning damage.

 #### of Poison Resistance
+A thick, dark blue, decarbonated potion most commonly used by exterminators and other hazard workers, and sometimes used by adventurers as preventative medicine.

+After digestion, you gain G Damage Resistance to Poison damage.

 #### of Strong Mind
 #### of Mobility
 #### of Haste